olekol33/optlrc2018/src/erasure-code/optlrc/README.txt

 -----------------------
 Optimal-LRC is a recently proposed [1] full-LRC .
 In this code, k data blocks and m global parities are divided into groups of size r, and a local parity is added to each group, allowing repair of any lost block by the r surviving blocks in its group. r does not necessarily divide m + k, but Optimal-LRC requires that n mod (r + 1) != 1.

+In 'Optimal LRC codes for all lenghts n<= q' [4] a new construction was developed based on the original construction.
+In the new construiction Optimal-LRC has optimal minimum distance for all n mod (r + 1) != 1.
+This folder contains the new implementation.

 -----------------------
 Implementation content